 The admission is made on the basis of an entrance test (objective type / or Short answer questions) for a duration of Two Hours.
 The level of entrance Examination is from Under Graduate Physics syllabus contents.
 Rank list shall be prepared on the basis of equal weightages for both the qualifying examination and entrance examination.

 The entrance examination shall have 100 marks, multiple choice type, or short answer questions - covering subjects as detailed below:

-Physics of B. Sc. standard - 60 marks
+Physics of B. Sc. standard - 75 marks Ancillary Subjects - 25 marks